 ESSP provides an innovative approach to Earth science research by providing frequent, regular, competitively selected opportunities that accommodate new and emerging scientific priorities and measurement capabilities.
 These opportunities represent a series of relatively low-to-moderate cost, small-to-medium sized missions.
-They are competitively selected, principle investigator lead missions that focus on scientific objectives to support a selected subset of studies of the atmosphere, oceans, land surface, polar ice regions, or solid Earth.
+They are competitively selected, principal investigator lead missions that focus on scientific objectives to support a selected subset of studies of the atmosphere, oceans, land surface, polar ice regions, or solid Earth.
 NASA currently funds the development of the Orbiting Carbon Observatory (OCO-2) mission, the Earth Venture-class missions, and several other missions in pre-formulation under ESSP.

 The planned launch vehicle for the OCO-2 satellite was the Taurus XL.
 Following the Taurus XL failure in March 2011 and the loss of NASA's Glory mission, NASA put the contract for the Taurus XL on hold pending the outcome of a failure investigation.
-As a result, the planned OCO-2 launch readiness date will be changed and is still under review.
+NASA completed an independent replan review in November 2012 and a new mission plan was approved in January 2013.
+The current projected OCO-2 launch readiness date is February 2015.

 The Earth Venture-class (EV) missions are part of a competitive program to select small instruments, small satellites, or airborne science campaigns to complement the larger NASA Earth science missions.
-In FY 2013, NASA will continue the five airborne science investigations selected through the initial Venture Class solicitation (EV-1) in FY 2010 and started in FY 2011.
-NASA will complete the evaluation and selection of winning proposals from two additional Earth Venture AO calls in FY 2013.
-The second Earth Venture AO call, EV-2, for small complete satellite missions and the initial annual call (EV-Instrument) for instruments of opportunity in support of the Climate Initiative.
-NASA will also develop and release the second sub-orbital Earth Venture call, EV-3 in FY 20.
+In FY 2013, NASA will continue the five airborne science investigations selected through the initial Venture Class solicitation (EVS-1) in FY 2010 and started in FY 2011.
+NASA selected the Cyclone Global Navigation Satellite System (CYGNSS) mission as part of the Earth Venture Mission (EVM-1) solicitation in 2012.
+CYGNSS is currently in formulation and will launch in 2017.
+The Tropospheric Emissions: Monitoring of Pollution (TEMPO) instrument was selected in November 2012 as part of the Earth Venture Instrument (EVI-1) solicitation.
+TEMPO will be mounted on a commercial communications satellite in geostationary orbit to monitor air pollutants over North America beginning in 2017.
+Future solicitations for the Earth Venture Class project will be released every 4 years (EVS and EVM) and no more than 18-month intervals for EVI.